boltops-tools/terraspace-docs/_docs/misc/multiple-terraspace.md

 ## Version Checking within Project Code

-If run multiple versions of terraspace, `bundle exec` will make sure the right terraspace version is loaded.
+When running multiple versions of terraspace,`bundle exec` will make sure the right terraspace version is loaded.
 However, `bundle exec` does nothing to ensure that your project code is written to the same version of terraspace.
 That's up to you.

 Since you have access to a full programming language, you can tap into it to do conditional logic and perform versioning checking at the project-level.
 This is where terraspace offers more power and control.